 Quick Pay

 Quick Pay lets you send a one-off payment to a connected business without creating a formal payable first.
 It’s designed for ad-hoc payments where you don’t need a full invoice lifecycle.
+Use Quick Pay when:- You need to pay a vendor for a service not tied to a submitted invoice

 - You want to make an immediate payment without going through draft → submit → approve